ben854719/ben854719.github.io/README.md

 Description:

-The objective of the project was to develop an Agentic AI chatbot that focuses on the security risks associated with the technology.
-The chatbot utilized LangGraph and Gemini to extract and analyze data from the document (Coaching AI Agents: Why your next hire security hire might be an Algorithm).
+The objective of the project is to develop an Agentic AI chatbot that focuses on the security risks associated with the technology.
+The chatbot utilizes LangGraph and Gemini to extract and analyze data from the document (Coaching AI Agents: Why Your Next Hire Security Hire Might Be An Algorithm).

 [github](https://github.com/ben854719/Cybersecurity-Risk-Agentic-AI)